hcw1026/ABRLExact/README.md

 # Bayesian learning for the stochastic shortest path problem

-This repository contains the code for ``Bayesian learning for the stochastic shortest path problem'', including implementations of Bayes-BR, HMC, and Bayes-TD-based methods.
+This repository contains the code for **Bayesian learning for the stochastic shortest path problem**, including implementations of Bayes-BR, HMC, and Bayes-TD-based methods.

 ## Methods